-Ativan is the brand name of a benzodiazepine medication called “Lorazepam”, which is a substance used to treat anxiety in addition to other psychological disorders.
+Ativan is the brand name of lorazepam, a benzo medication used to treat anxiety and other psychological disorders.
+As a controlled substance, its use requires careful monitoring.

-Ativan is an anxiolytic drug, which means it’s used mainly to treat anxiety.
-Lorazepam induces a feeling of relaxation and calmness by stimulating the inhibitory receptors in the brain responsible for feeling at ease.
+Ativan is an anxiety medication, which means it’s primarily used to treat anxiety symptoms.
+Lorazepam induces a feeling of relaxation and calmness by stimulating inhibitory receptors in the brain responsible for feelings of ease.
+However, it’s important to be aware of potential drug interactions with other prescription medications, including antidepressants, and even some over-the-counter drugs.

 In today’s article, we’ll walk you through a brief guide with everything you need to know about Ativan and concerns regarding its use.
 Let’s dive in!